-Longstaff Longstaff was a family name given to Sophie’s grandmother, her six sisters and all the women born to that family for generations before them.
-The Longstaffs were pioneers, inventors and philanthropists and by giving all the daughters Longstaff as a middle name, made sure they kept their family identity after marriage.
+Longstaff Longstaff is a family name given to my grandmother, her six sisters and all the women born to that family for generations before them.
+The Longstaffs were pioneers, inventors and philanthropists and by giving all the daughters Longstaff as a middle name, they made sure the family identity was kept after marriage.

 Always breaking the mould, their mother smoked a pipe and their father, a mountaineer and explorer, took the older girls on expeditions to Nepal and the Rockies.
 The sisters grew up in the 1920s and 30s when days were spent outdoors but the evenings were a time to dress up, whether they were staying in or going out.

-The family’s British eccentricity has always struck a chord with Sophie who was captivated and inspired by the stories of elegant parties, wild adventures and handsome suitors and by the seven, self confident, assertive and adventurous Longstaff Longstaff sisters.
+The family’s British eccentricity has always struck a chord with me and I was captivated and inspired by the stories of elegant parties, wild adventures and handsome suitors and by the seven, self confident, assertive and adventurous Longstaff Longstaff sisters.

 Longstaff Longstaff has proudly used British excellence in all areas of production, making sure every piece of our collection is designed with thought and made with care.

-Family life was Sophie’s focus for many years but one day, picking up a paint brush for the fist time in a decade, she found that she couldn’t stop.
-Unsure at first about a new brand, the ideas kept coming until Sophie’s unique prints and her own style of bold, self-confident loungewear became Longstaff Longstaff.
+Family life was my focus for many years but one day, picking up a paint brush for the first time in a decade, I found that I couldn’t stop.
+The ideas kept coming until my unique prints and colour ways led me to start Longstaff Longstaff.